cloudmine/cloudmine-clojure/README.md

-# Cloudmine Client
+# CloudMine Clojure Client

-This is a simple client for interfacing with cloudmine (cloudmine.me).
+This is a simple client for interfacing with CloudMine (http://cloudmine.me).
 It uses native Clojure data structures, so you shouldn't have to deal with any JSON directly.

 ## How to use

-The Cloudmine credentials live in a simple map.
+The CloudMine credentials live in a simple map.

      (def cm-creds {:cm-app-id <your app id> :cm-api-key <your api key>})